aditya-manit/cloudskew-landing/about/privacy-policy.md

 # Privacy Policy

+## Definitions

+References in this document to "Skewed Ventures", "CloudSkew", "we", "us" or "our" are references to `Skewed Ventures Private Ltd (CIN: U74999KA2017PTC102832)`, a company incorporated in Karnataka, India with its registered office at `#175 and #176, Dollars Colony, Phase 4, JP Nagar, Bannerghatta Main Road, Bengaluru 560076, Karnataka, India` and operating as `cloudskew.com`.

+The terms "you", "your", "user" are references to visitors to our [landing page](https://www.cloudskew.com/) or users of our [online diagram editor](https://app.cloudskew.com/) i.e. our "services".

 ## Data Collection, Usage & Retention

 When a user interacts with CloudSkew's [landing page](https://www.cloudskew.com/) or [diagram editor](https://app.cloudskew.com/) some information is captured, used & retained as specified below: